LazyWrapper

 interpolation

-Static interpolation(targetInput, targetOutput, entries): string[] | Object[]
+▸ Static interpolation(targetInput, targetOutput, entries): string[] | Object[]

-The interpolation method will use smart interpolation to transform entries.
-Give it a list of inputs, target outputs, and the rest of the entries.
-It will then transform the rest of the entries.
+entries.
+Give it a list of inputs, target outputs, and the rest of the

 Parameters

-entriesstring[] | Object[]the additional entries to transform
+| entries | string[] |Object[] | the additional entries to transform |

 Returns